percona/k8spsmdb-docs/docs/kubernetes.md

     $ kubectl apply -f deploy/cr.yaml
     ```

     The creation process may take some time.
-The process is over when all Pods
+When the process is over your
-    have reached their Running status.
-You can check it with the following command:
+    cluster will obtain the `ready` status.
+You can check it with the following
+    command:

     ``` {.bash data-prompt="$" }
-    $ kubectl get pods
+    $ kubectl get psmdb
     ```

-    The result should look as follows:

-    --8<-- "./docs/assets/code/kubectl-get-pods-response.txt"
+    ??? example "Expected output"

+        ``` {.text .no-copy}
+        NAME              ENDPOINT                                           STATUS   AGE
+        my-cluster-name   my-cluster-name-mongos.default.svc.cluster.local   ready    5m26s
+        ```

 ## Verifying the cluster operation